masalinas/demokratio/README.md

 ```

 # install Android Studio
-Before test out hybrid App under any Android emulator we must to install Android Studio from Android default site
+Before test our hybrid App under any Android emulator we must to install Android Studio from Android default site

 # configure SDK and Android Studio tools
 ```shell